MMoTH/FEniCS-Myosim/docs/pages/getting_started/running_a_simulation/cell_isometric_demo_page/single_cell_isometric_demo_page.md

 * Either use the shortcut or Right click -> Add Filter -> Alphabetical -> Warp by Vector.
 * click "Apply".

-The cube can now be animated according to the displacement, and the coloring of the cube can be based on displacement, active stress generated in the fiber (**f0**) direction (shown in the below picture), or half-sarcomere length.
+The cube can now be animated according to the displacement, and the coloring of the cube can be based on displacement, active stress generated in the fiber (**f0**) direction (shown in the below picture), or half-sarcomere length. **Note:** Visualizations in Paraview are a linear projection.
+Therefore displacement of midpoint nodes on the elements are not shown.
+Keep this in mind when using the unit cube for testing, as it is possible to misinterpret.
+For example, periodic boundary conditions are needed to simulate simple shear.

 <video width="800" height="500" controls>
   <source src="cell_isometric_demo_animation.mp4" type="video/mp4">